ashereldensson/angular-app-starter/README.md

 ```sh
 $ gulp serve
 ```
-> Note: make sure you that `gulp-cli` is installed globally on your machine.
+> Note: make sure that `gulp-cli` is installed globally on your machine.

 > PS: don't use `gulp` server for production.